Wordle: The wildly popular word game explained

 So it's just a word game?
 Big deal...

 Yeah, it's just a word game.
-But it's popular: Over 300,000 people played it on Sunday, according to the New York Times.
-That popularity may sound perplexing, but there are a few tiny little details that have resulted in everyone going absolutely bonkers for it.
+But it's super popular: Over 300,000 people played it on Sunday, according to The New York Times.
+That popularity may sound perplexing, but there are a few tiny details that have resulted in everyone going absolutely bonkers for it.

 There's only one puzzle per day